Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: Related Works

-These methods have improved the cross-domain generalization capability of few-shot segmentation to some extent.
-However, from a methodological perspective, most approaches still remain at the level of network architecture design and lack the ability to explicitly establish interpretable mappings between domain-specific and domain-agnostic feature spaces.
-At the same time, we believe that the ideas behind these methods offer valuable insights.
-For example, the third category of methods considers both the source and target domains, which appears more comprehensive from intuitive and practical perspectives.
-FSS-TIs for CD-FSS is developed based on this idea.
+These methods have improved the CD-FSS capability to some extent.
+However, most of them still remain at the level of network architecture design and lack the ability to explicitly establish interpretable mappings between domain-specific and domain-agnostic feature spaces.